What is Dr. Cowan's Garden?

 It's on the eastern side of Napa Valley in an area largely protected from the intense heat and hubbub of the rest of the valley; it's fed by well water from the site.
 The vegetables are grown in hand-dug beds, and no chemical fertilizers have ever been used within the perimeter of the garden.
 Its location places it within one of the world's most productive growing regions because of its generally warm and dry climate and its cool winds and fog that sweep up the valley from the San Pablo Bay to the south.
 We also source vegetables from some of the top organic growers in the Bay Area, including Terra Firma Farm in Winters, Capay Organic Farms in Orland, Coke Farms in San Juan Bautista, and Tomatero Organic Farm in Watsonville.
-We also source some of our perennial vegetables from a small biodynamic farm near Watsonville, and another in Napa.

 What is unique about how the vegetable powders are processed and stored?

 The vegetables are harvested at peak flavor and quality and dehydrated on low heat, around 120 degrees.
 Low-heat dehydration retains most of the vitamin and mineral content of the vegetables.
-The greens are blanched before drying to release anti-nutrients, and the beets, pumpkins and winter squash are cooked to maximize flavor and digestibility.
+The greens are steamed before drying to release anti-nutrients, and the beets, pumpkins and winter squash are cooked to maximize flavor and digestibility.
 Once dried, the vegetables are ground into powders and transferred to Miron violet-glass jars as soon as possible.